 Still, wouldn't it be great to learn how to heal ourselves?

-We will accompany Dr. Jha during his healing sessions in India and Germany, ask a lot of questions, witness how he teaches his students and advises a wide range of people, from well-heeled professionals to the poorest and much more.
-Dig in and find out.
-Raise interest.
+We will accompany Dr. Jha during his healing sessions in India, ask a lot of questions, witness how he teaches his students and advises a wide range of people, from well-healed professionals to the poorest and much more.
+Dig in and find out Raise interest.
 Learn.

 The film's approach is to show what is possible through faith.
 Faith in oneself.

-Over the course of approximately two years, we will follow Dr. Jha and a select group of his patients suffering from a wide spectrum of diseases in his clinic in Bangalore / South India and in Berlin / Germany.
+Over the course of approximately two years, we will follow Dr. Jha and a select group of his patients suffering from a wide spectrum of diseases in his clinic in Bangalore / South India.